-Recalling the horrific terrorist attack on the Tree of Life Or L’Simcha synagogue in Pittsburgh last October, the American Jewish Committee (AJC) today presented its Moral Courage Award to first responders and posthumously to Dr. Jerry Rabinowitz, one of the 11 victims.
+Recalling the horrific terrorist attack on three congregations inside Tree of Life Or L’Simcha synagogue in Pittsburgh last October, the American Jewish Committee (AJC) today presented its Moral Courage Award to first responders and posthumously to Dr. Jerry Rabinowitz, one of the 11 victims.

 AJC Executive Council members Kim Pimley and Rick Berkman conferred the awards at the AJC Global Forum.

 “Through the carnage of the shooting at Tree of Life Synagogue, Dr. Rabinowitz chose to utilize his medical expertise to attempt to save innocent lives.
 As he fought to rescue the victims of this act of hatred, he became a victim himself.,” said Pimley.
 Rabinowitz, a physician and member of Pittsburgh’s vibrant Jewish community, was worshipping at the Saturday morning service.

 Sam Kramer, Rabinowitz’s brother-in-law, accepted the award on behalf of his widow, Miri, who was in Israel..“To you, Sam, your sister Miri, and the Rabinowitz family – the Jewish community has been profoundly moved by Jerry’s heroism,” said Pimley.
 “That terrible day last October left a scar in our country, and in our community, that can never heal … and the searing wound to your family, and to the families of the 10 other victims, fills us all with grief.”